 22. Connect Disparate Systems

 The back office is the powerhouse of patient processing.
-Patient journeys are underpinned by the ability to move data through a back office accurately and efficiently, from initial appointment and through to discharge.
+Patient journeys are underpinned by the ability to move data through a back office accurately and efficiently, from initial appointment through to discharge.
 Digital workers can assist back-office and administrative staff; rather than highly trained staff moving data from one system to another, digital workers can access the same applications and systems as a human team.
-The digital workers are ready to take on laborious yet essential data-handling and migration tasks.
+The digital workers are ready to take on laborious yet essential data handling and migration tasks.